 But terrorist attacks are happening every where in the world.

 The Egyptian people is hospitable and they always are keen to help.

-Egypt Travel Guide: http://www.egyptholidaysdirectory.com almost 8 years ago
+Egypt Travel Guide: http://www.egyptholidaysdirectory.com about 8 years ago

 I was there last December with my family and generally I'd have to say it is actually a very safe country to visit compared to many others.
 There is the obvious terrorist threat, particularly at the main tourist sites and top hotels, but this is true of many countries these days.
 My advice here: be exceptionally aware of your personal security when visiting the main sites and don't stay in the obvious top hotels.